anthonyalberto/mysql_online_migrations/README.md

 Requirements
 =======================
-Built for Rails 3.2.15, may be compatible with Rails 4.0 but you'd lose the new features introduced.
+Built for Rails 3.2.15+, including Rails 4.
-This gem actually just requires ActiveRecord and ActiveSupport, the full Rails gem should not be required.

 List of requirements :

 - Use mysql2 adapter
-- Use ActiveRecord "~> 3.2.15"
+- Use Rails ">= 3.2.15"
 - Use MySQL or Percona Server 5.6.X with InnoDB

 Scope of this gem
 =======================

-Patch Rails migrations to automatically add `LOCK=NONE` in the following context :
+Patch Rails migrations to automatically add `LOCK=NONE` when issuing `ALTER`, `CREATE INDEX`, `CREATE UNIQUE INDEX`. `DROP INDEX` statements from any methods of ActiveRecord:

 - Index management : `add_index`, `remove_index`, `rename_index`
 - Add column : `add_column`, `add_timestamps`
 - Remove column : `remove_column`, `remove_timestamps`
 - Change column : `change_column`, `change_column_null`, `change_column_default`
+- Any other method that was added in Rails 4 etc ...

+__Please note that it only modifies sql queries sent in Rails Migrations.__
+This way we avoid patching all of ActiveRecord statements all the time.

 Usage
 =======================